-For Christians, the weekend-long festivities celebrate the crucifixion, burial and resurrection of Jesus Christ.
 In addition to attending special church services, people share festive meals and engage in several non-religious traditions as well.
 The name Easter is believed to have originated with Ostara, the ancient Anglo-Saxon goddess of the dawn.

 Germans have several traditions and customs that make Easter an important religious as well as cultural celebration.
 Germany is also considered the birthplace of many of today’s modern Easter icons like Easter eggs and the Easter bunny.